Episode 1: Jake and Charlie's talk after Alan plans to move to Evelyn's house.

 Episode 17: Charlie's been sulking because if both Judith and Alan died, some distant relatives of Charlie and Alan's would get Jake because Alan feels Charlie wouldn't be responsible as a parent.
-Jake hurts himself and starts bleeding from the head, Charlie's devotion and determination to make sure Jake's ok is truly heartwarming and shows that Charlie had a Hidden Heartof Gold in the earlier seasons.
+Jake hurts himself and starts bleeding from the head, Charlie's devotion and determination to make sure Jake's okay is truly heartwarming and shows that Charlie had a Hidden Heart of Gold in the earlier seasons.

 Episode 22: Charlie going out of his way to help Alan stop sleepwalking and 'acting weird' is pretty nice, even if he does go about it in a regular Charlie way.

-Episode 23: When Jake accidently quotes a sexist quote in front of Judith and her support group, she bans Jake from going to Charlie's house, Charlie goes over to Judith's and shows that how devoted he is to Jake and that he truly loves his nephew.
+Episode 23: When Jake accidentally repeats a sexist quote in front of Judith and her support group, she bans Jake from going to Charlie's house.
+Charlie goes over to Judith's and shows that how devoted he is to Jake and that he truly loves his nephew.